mica-ailen/movie-match/README.md

 •	How to return elements from an array randomly

-<h3>If you want to watch it live:</h3> https://mica-ailen.github.io/Choosing-your-movie/
+<h3>If you want to watch it live 😊:</h3> https://mica-ailen.github.io/Choosing-your-movie/